Hurricane Season Kickoff

 - Prepare your home. (i.e. secure any loose shutters, clear clogged drainage areas)

 - Are you on campus?
 Living in off campus apartments?
 Know where to go if evacuation is necessary.
-Residential students can find information on hurricane preparedness here.
+Residential students can find information about hurricane preparedness on the Housing website.

 - Keep informed through emergency notifications and alerts.
 MoBull Messenger is a great way to receive emergency information.